nextcloud/server/README.md

 More information how to contribute: https://nextcloud.com/contribute/

 ## Nextcloud VM
 If you're not familiar with Linux, or simply just want to get up and running on a pre-configured system in no time - we have developed a VM that you can download.
-Just extract it and mount it in VMware or VirtualBox and your're all set.
+Just extract it and mount it in VMware or VirtualBox and you're all set.

 Download the latest version of the [Nextcloud VM](https://github.com/nextcloud/vm/releases/)